andreaperlato/bdonw/content/TheoryPost/2019-02-11-data-science-using-agile-methodology.md

 **TYPICAL PROJECT MANAGEMENT APPROACH** </br>
-In a tipical project management approach, a data science team is composed by a **reseach lead** two **data analysts** and a **project manager**.
+In a tipical project management approach, a data science team is composed by **one reseach lead** **two data analysts** and **one project manager**.
 The goal is to make the needs of the company or of the customer actionable and increase value or revenue.
 Tipical questions are:</br>
 What do we know about the customer? </br>
 What we assume? </br>
 Why does our customers shop with us instead of our competitors? </br>